of North American Snakes

 The main differences between lizards and snakes are:

-There are about 2,700 snake species in 11 snake families worldwide, of which 115 species in five families are found in North America north of the Mexican border.
+There are about 2,700 snake species in 11 snake families worldwide, of which about 115 species in five families -- depending on your expert -- are found in North America north of the Mexican border.
 Below is a list of North America's five snake families:

 From the above we can see that nearly all the snakes we can expect to find in our immediate neighborhoods, assuming we're not near a natural or semi-natural area, will belong to the Colubrid Snake Family.